AHerbel/SharedPrefsUtils/README.md

 ```

 Gson version.
-This version extends simple version adding the Google's Gson library to allow objects been saved as json strings in SP.
+This version extends simple version adding the Google's Gson library to allow objects been saved as json strings in SharedPreferences.

 ```
 // Storing an object